-Untitled (1983) - Available
+Dan Christensen, Untitled (1983)

 Acrylic on canvas This painting has been sold

 51 x 37.25 inches

-In 1964, he moved to New York, where he worked at various jobs – as a bartender, carpenter and many other things, while starting his career as an artist.
+In 1964, he moved to New York, where he worked at various jobs.
+As a bartender, carpenter and many other things, while starting his career as an artist.
 It happened then and there that his art was influenced by the city and the art world of New York.

 Two years later, in 1969, Dan Christensen art took a new course.
 He started creating geometric “plaid” paintings, and had a first one-person show at the same Andre Emmerich Gallery, along with the prominent Kenneth Noland, Jules Olitski and Helen Frankenthaler.
 One of Dan Christensen most famous paintings, Lisa’s Red is from this period.
 This painting was included in an exhibition of his work from 1966 to 2006.
-The exhibition was held at Sheldon Museum and was titled “Dan Christensen: Forty Years of Painting”.
+The exhibition was held at Sheldon Museum and was titled Dan Christensen: Forty Years of Painting.